 Each year, Habitat X engages in a search for up-and-coming young professionals in the home performance industry.
 We take applications from individuals who are less than 40 years old, and we ask them to iterate a focused vision of an industry future that we think is far-reaching but realistic.
 We then choose people from among these applicants who are poised to make important contributions to the industry, and grant them a full-ride scholarship to the Summer National Conference.

-Applications for the 2019 Fellowship are now closed.
-We’re accepting applications for the 2020 Fellowship, with a submission deadline of March 1st, 2020.
+Applications for the 2021 Fellowship are now open, with a deadline for submissions of May 1, 2021..

-This really is an extraordinary group of individuals.
-Each comes to Habitat X not only with exceptional personal skills, commitment, and vision, but also with the backing of active and effective organizations.
+This really was an extraordinary group of individuals.
+Each came to Habitat X not only with exceptional personal skills, commitment, and vision, but also with the backing of active and effective organizations.

 We were proud to offer a 2016 Fellowship to Michelle Nochisaki.
 She’s been exposed to a wide swath of the home performance industry in her tenure at the Building Performance Institute, Efficiency First, and now the Green and Healthy Homes Initiative — an advantage that she’ll surely leverage effectively in her aspirations for the industry and personal career development.